markddrake/YADAMU---Yet-Another-DAta-Migration-Utility/README.md

 For homogeneous Postgres, MySQL and SQL Server migrations, or hetrogeneous migrations DDL operations are currently restriced to table layouts.
 Migration of indexes and other schema objects is not currently supported.

-Details about this project can be found [here](http://markddrake.github.io/YADAMU---Yet-Another-DAta-Migration-Utility/docs)

 YADAMU currently supports Oracle Database versions 11.2.x and later, Postgres 11 and later,  MySQL 8.0.12, MariaDB 5.5 and SQL Server 14.

 Support for other databases as well as older versions of Oracle, Postgres, MySQL/MariaDB and SQL Server is under consideration.